endless-sky/endless-sky-wiki/CreatingMissions.md

 * `"combat rating"` is your current combat rating (based on the strength of all the ships your fleet has disabled).
 * `"cargo attractiveness"` is how attractive the size of your cargo hold(s) is to pirates.
 Lots of small ships are more attractive than one large one.
 Values for single human ships range from -2 for ships with no cargo to 8 for bulk freighters.
 * `"armament deterrence"` is how effective your weapons are at discouraging pirates.
 Values for single human ships range from 0 for unarmed ships to 8 for the Dreadnought.
-* `"pirate attraction"` is how attractive your fleet is to pirates, calculated as ("cargo attractiveness" - "armament deterrence").
+* `"pirate attraction"` is how attractive your fleet is to pirates, calculated as (`"cargo attractiveness"` - `"armament deterrence"`).
 A value of 3 results in raids 5% of the time, and a value of 10 results in raids 34% of the time.
 * `"day"`, `"month"`, and `"year"` are the current date, given as individual variables so you can check for holidays, etc.
 * `"random"` is a random number between 0 and 99.
 This can be used to make a mission only sometimes appear even when all other conditions are met.

-Conditions are checked at several times when processing a mission: when determining whether the mission can be offered right now (in the "to offer" tag), and when determining whether it has been completed (in the "to complete" tag) or failed (in the "to fail" tag):
+Conditions are checked at several times when processing a mission: when determining whether the mission can be offered right now (in the `to offer` tag), and when determining whether it has been completed (in the `to complete` tag) or failed (in the `to fail` tag):

 ```html
 to (offer | complete | fail)